Lorehaven: How I Masked My Mental Health through Costume Design

 John’s crooning baritone voice filtered through the door.
 “You’ve brought me up from the grave—”

 Sapphira shot to her feet, marched across the bedroom, and slammed the door.
 How did he expect her to be done in time for church with all that noise?
-Some people were so inconsiderate.
+He was so inconsiderate sometimes.

 Back in her vanity chair, she brushed out her thin hair ever so slowly.
 There were few spots left that weren’t clinging on by super glue and a prayer.
 She tapped her foot—